 This weekend we dropped off number two son at college.
-This is not my first rodeo so I was somewhat prepared for the flood of emotion that comes with this process.
-Despite the fact that I’ve been feeling weepy for the last week or two, the actual separation went surprisingly well, even though I did feel that familiar lump rise in my throat as we watched him walk away.
+This is not my first rodeo, so I was somewhat prepared for the flood of emotion that comes with this process.
+I’ve been feeling weepy for the last week or two but the separation went surprisingly well, even though I did feel that familiar lump rise in my throat as we watched him walk away.

 Why moms cry at college drop-off day

 If we moms had to explain why we get misty-eyed when we leave kids at college, we’d say, or as I can only speak for myself, I’d say:

 1. My heart is so full of love for you that it aches like physical pain, and it’s that almost unbearable fullness that tears my eyes.

 2. I will miss the way we were.
 Things will change between us now.
 We will always be mother and son, but I will become an increasingly less important person to you, as it should be.

 3. I will miss you and almost everything about you, your sense of humor, long, rambling, convoluted rants, and even your closed bedroom door.
 But it’s not just you I’ll miss; it’s the light and life you brought into this home and your friends who became dear to me over the years.

 4. I will worry about you because I desperately don’t want you ever to feel lost or alone, but I am certain that you will experience those “lost and alone” days.
 Everyone has them.
 Thinking about the times that you will not be okay and that I can’t make you okay makes me terribly sad.

 5. I am not worried that you will not succeed.
 It’s just the opposite.
 I do not doubt that you will succeed and that success will lead you further from me.
 Again, it is as it should be, but sad, nonetheless.

 6. That moment when you walked away from us, we went one way, and you went the other.
 You walked into a bright new chapter of your life with endless possibilities.
 I was walking away from a piece of my heart, and the poignancy of that moment was not lost on me.